Shrijabajpai/Shrijabajpai/README.md

    - *Description*: Designed and implemented a responsive landing page for an ecommerce site.

 ## About Me
-I am Shivansh Asthana, a passionate and detail-oriented Information Technology student with hands-on experience in full-stack development.
+I am Shrija Bajpai, a passionate and detail-oriented Information Technology student with hands-on experience in full-stack development.
 I am proficient in a wide range of technologies and have a strong foundation in both frontend and backend development.
 My academic achievements and practical project experiences reflect my dedication to learning and contributing effectively to teams.

-Feel free to connect with me on [LinkedIn](your-linkedin-profile-url)!
+Connect with me on [LinkedIn](your-linkedin-profile-url)!

+*Let's innovate and build the future together!* 🚀